Rapid detection of Coccidioides DNA, preferred method

 An aid in diagnosing coccidioidomycosis

 Coccidioidomycosis is caused by the dimorphic fungi, Coccidioides immitis and Coccidioides posadasii.
-These organisms are endemic to the southwestern regions of the United States, northern Mexico, and areas of Central and South America.
-The illness commonly manifests as a self-limited upper respiratory tract infection, but can also result in disseminated disease that may be refractory to treatment.(1) Clinical onset generally occurs 10 to 16 days following inhalation of coccidioidal spores (arthroconidia).(2) Disease progression may be rapid in previously healthy or immunosuppressed individuals.
+These organisms are endemic to the southwestern regions of the United States, northern Mexico, and areas of Central and South America, with recent literature suggests the geographic area of endemicity may be expanding over time.

-Molecular methods can identify Coccidioides species directly from clinical specimens, allowing for a more rapid diagnosis.
-Fungal culture should also be performed since the isolate may be needed for antifungal susceptibility testing.
+This polymerase chain reaction method can identify Coccidioides species directly from clinical specimens, allowing for a rapid diagnosis.
+Fungal culture should also always be performed since it may enhance detection, and the isolate may be needed for antifungal susceptibility testing.

 Not applicable